pirminis/maybe-monad/README.md

 maybe-monad
 ===========

-Simple monad library for PHP.
-Makes your life easier by making your code safer.
+Simple `Maybe` monad library for `PHP`.
+Makes your life easier by making your code safer and by keeping your code stylish.

-# Principle
+# What is this library about
-When accessing values, variables, properties, calling methods or even chaining methods you usually don't know if subject of operation is null or not.
-That's is where my library comes.
-What you need to do is just wrap your subject around with class called `Maybe` and at the endpoint call method `value()`.
+Graceful handling of `null` values.

 # Installation
 Composer:

 ```
 "require": {
-    "pirminis/maybe-monad": "dev-master"
+    "pirminis/maybe-monad": "~1.2"
 },
 "autoload": {
     "files": ["vendor/pirminis/maybe-monad/lib/global.php"]